norcalbiostat/AppliedStatistics_notes/docs/03-Model-Building.md

 * This means blood pressure classification should not be included in a model to explain smoking status.

-## Moderation

-Moderation occurs when the relationship between two variables depends on a third variable.

-* The third variable is referred to as the moderating variable or simply the moderator.
-* The moderator affects the direction and/or strength of the relationship between the explanatory ($x$) and response ($y$) variable.
-    - This tends to be an important
-* When testing a potential moderator, we are asking the question whether there is an association between two constructs, **but separately for different subgroups within the sample.**
-    - This is also called a _stratified_ model, or a _subgroup analysis_.

-Here are 3 scenarios demonstrating how a third variable can modify the relationship between the original two variables.

-**Scenario 1** - Significant relationship at bivariate level (saying expect the effect to exist in the entire population) then when test for moderation the third variable is a moderator if the strength (i.e., p-value is Non-Significant) of the relationship changes.
-Could just change strength for one level of third variable, not necessarily all levels of the third variable.

-**Scenario 2** - Non-significant relationship at bivariate level (saying do not expect the effect to exist in the entire population) then when test for moderation the third variable is a moderator if the relationship becomes significant (saying expect to see it in at least one of the sub-groups or levels of third variable, but not in entire population because was not significant before tested for moderation).
-Could just become significant in one level of the third variable, not necessarily all levels of the third variable.

-**Scenario 3** - Significant relationship at bivariate level (saying expect the effect to exist in the entire population) then when test for moderation the third variable is a moderator if the direction (i.e., means change order/direction) of the relationship changes.
-Could just change direction for one level of third variable, not necessarily all levels of the third variable.

 ## Stratification

 Stratified models examine the regression equations for each subgroup of the population and seeing if the relationship between the response and explanatory variables _changed_ for at least one subgroup.